 4. Keep Looking for New Sources of Income

-I recently renovated and rented out the other half of the duplex we bought a few months ago (we live in the other half).
-It generates cash flow of about $400 per month.
+I renovated and rented out the other half of a duplex we bought (we lived in the other half).
+It generated cash flow of about $400 per month.

 You don't need to get too stressed out about it, but you should keep your eyes open for ways to add to your income sources.

-In fact, while this article is about a life without regular employment, there are times when you might want to consider getting a paycheck for a while.
-That’s why I will sometimes…
+In fact, while this article is about how to live without a job, there are times when you might want to consider getting a paycheck for a while.
+That's why I will sometimes…